jackgleeson/stats-collector/README.md

 $ php composer install
 ```

-Checkout *samples/samples.php* for usage examples until I have time to add the full README.
+Checkout *samples/shorthand-samples.php* and *samples/verbose-samples.php* for usage examples until I have time to add the full README.